TNACanadaGlobal/Canada_Tourist_visa-/README.md

 5.Observation Towers and Platforms: Both the American and Canadian sides feature observation towers and platforms where visitors can view the falls.
 The Skylon Tower on the Canadian side provides a 360-degree view and features a revolving restaurant for a scenic dining experience.

-A Rich History of Exploration and Daredevils Throughout history, Niagara Falls has fascinated explorers, artists, and daredevils.
+A Rich History of Exploration and Daredevils Throughout history,[Niagara Falls](https://tnacanadaglobal.com/touristvisa)  has fascinated explorers, artists, and daredevils.
 Early French explorers first documented the falls in the 17th century, and since then, people from all over the world have come to witness its majesty.
 The falls were a popular subject for painters in the 1800s, inspiring many to capture its beauty on canvas.
 Daredevils have long been drawn to Niagara Falls as a place to test their courage.
 The first recorded tightrope walker, the Great Blondin, crossed the falls on a tightrope in 1859.
 Since then, many others have tried—and sometimes failed—to perform stunts.
 These daring acts have added to the mystique and allure of the falls, though such activities are now generally discouraged.

 Effects on the Environment and Preservation